-The thrill of earning a diploma is often being offset by fears of dealing with student loan repayment.
+For students graduating from colleges all over the country this month, the thrill of earning a diploma is often being offset by fears of dealing with student loan repayment.
 While loan repayment is inevitable, many new grads will start on the wrong foot because of assumptions about their student loan responsibilities and ways to pay back their debt.

 Here are four common myths that can be easily avoided to prevent students starting down the wrong path.
 It’s good advice for not just recent grads, but current students and those considering the impact of student loan debt on their educational plans:

 If I need help understanding or dealing with student loans, my former college or university won’t help me.
 Even though a student may have graduated from a school, their financial aid office is still a great resource to help explain loan repayment options and connect students with loan servicers.
 Financial aid offices have a vested interest in helping students understand and stay on track with their loan repayment, as high default rates can negatively impact a school.
 So if a student starts to get confused by paperwork, the financial aid department is a great place to start..